SenuriBandara/extract-expa-signUp-appscript/README.md

-## Automated SignUp Data Extraction from Expa to Google Sheets - Appscript
+## Automated SignUp Data Extraction from Expa to Google Sheets - Apps Script

 This project provides a script to automate the extraction and updating of sign-up data from the EXPA API to Google Sheets.
 The script fetches a live list of sign-ups and updates their statuses in the Google Sheet, eliminating the need for manual data handling.